haraka/Haraka/docs/Outbound.md

 If the mail completely bounces then the `bounce` hook is called.
 This is *not* called if the mail is issued a temporary failure (a 4xx error code).
-The hook parameter is the error message received from the remote end.
+The hook parameter is the error message received from the remote end as an `Error` object.
+The object may also have the following properties:

+* mx - the MX object that caused the bounce
+* deferred_rcpt - the deferred recipients that eventually bounced
+* bounced_rcpt - the bounced recipients

 If you do not wish to have a bounce message sent to the originating sender of the email then you can return `OK` from this hook to stop it from sending a bounce message.

 ### The delivered hook